DekataBG/DekataBG/README.md

 ---
   ### **💻 Projects**

+  [The Game of Life](https://github.com/DekataBG/GameOfLifeGUI) - My final project for the first semester at university.
+Im using good OOP practices and there is even a GUI.

   [Snake](https://github.com/DekataBG/Snake) - My first attempt to create Snake game.
 Almost did it on my own so the code is neither very clean nor optimised but still works :wink:

   [Translations Blog](https://github.com/DekataBG/TranslationsBlog) - An attempt to create web blog made only with the help of the indian guys on YouTube :sweat_smile:

   [Library](https://github.com/DekataBG/Library) - An attempt to create a fully functioning website.
-The project is still unfinished as I want to create it as good as possible
+The project is still unfinished and is currently on hold

+  [Message Scheduler](https://github.com/DekataBG/MessengerSchheduler) - Schedule a message on Messenger

   ---
   ### 💬 You can find me on:
-:email: *desislavadamov_b17@schoolmath.eu*
+:email: *dekatawee@abv.bg*

   ---